Life Alert Medical Alert System Review

 Wearing the Devices

 Thankfully, I can say that wearing a medical alert device is comfortable once you get used to it.
-For Life Alert’s in-home wearables (lanyard or wrist pendant), you press the round button and, within one minute, the base unit will connect with a response agent who will ask if you are okay.
+For Life Alert’s in-home wearables (lanyard or wrist pendant), you press the round button and, within around 40 to 60 seconds based on my tests, the base unit will connect with a response agent who will ask if you are okay.
 If you’re unable to answer, the agent will dispatch first responders to your home.

 Life Alert Pendants